Kithara: Apollo as a kitharode

 The cithara is said to have been the invention of Apollo, the god of music.
 Apollo is often depicted playing a cithara instead of a lyre, often dressed in a kitharode’s formal robes.
 Kitharoidos, or Citharoedus, is an epithet given to Apollo, which means "lyre-singer" or "one who sings to the lyre".

 An Apollo Citharoedus or Apollo Citharede, is the term for a type of statue or other image of Apollo with a cithara.
 Among the best-known examples is the Apollo Citharoedus at the Vatican Museums, a 2nd-century CE colossal marble statue by an unknown Roman sculptor.

-Sappho as a kitharode

-Sappho was closely associated with music, especially string instruments like the cithara and the barbitos.
-She was a woman of high social standing and composed widely popular songs that focused on the emotions.
-A story from Greek myth goes that she ascended the steep slopes of Mount Parnassus where she was welcomed by the Muses.
-She wandered through the laurel grove and came upon the cave of Apollo, where she bathed in the Castalian Spring and took Phoebus' (Apollo's) plectrum to play skillful music.
-The sacred nymphs danced while she stroked the strings with much talent to bring forth sweet musical melodies from the resonant cithara.